theobald-software/theobald-software.github.io/content/_en/board-connector/logging/logging-access-via-designer.md

 ### Logs in Designer
 Server (run) and extraction logs can be displayed in Designer.

 Both the server and extraction logs are automatically deleted after a defined period of time.
-The period can be defined in the[server settings.](../server/server-settings).
+The period can be defined in the [server settings.](../server/server-settings).

 ### Server Logs (Run)